 Labour could ‘make the political weather’ on devolution

-by Sam Popper on October 7, 2016, posted in Uncategorised categories
+by Emily Carter on October 7, 2016, posted in Uncategorised categories

 After Sajid Javid mostly avoided the topic of devolution at CPC16, attention is now turning to Labour.
 LSE’s Professor Tony Travers suggested advocacy of a radical devolutionary agenda could see Labour ‘enjoy hearing Conservative councillors offer them support’, writing in the LGC this week.